 In autumn each year ice caves begin to take shape and last throughout the winter.
 Caves can be found in several different locations on the south side of glacier Vatnajökull.
 These trips are somewhat temperature dependent as Ice-caves must be treated with the utmost respect in regards to the ceiling being supportive.
-These as well as other security factors are constantly evaluated by our specialized guide.
-Only available during winter.
+These as well as other security factors are constantly evaluated by our specialized local guide.

-What´s not included in Glacier Lagoon and Ice Cave:
+What´s not included in Glacier Lagoon tour: